 Perhaps one of the scariest things about drunk driving is that drivers will drive an average of 80 times under the influence before they’re even arrested.
 Almost 30 people are killed every day in the United States because of drunk driving — and these deaths are senseless accidents that are entirely preventable.
-In some cases, fines, jail time, and suspension of license isn’t enough to keep repeat offenders from going back to their old ways.
+In some cases, fines, jail time, and suspension of license aren’t enough to keep repeat offenders from going back to their old ways.
 And sometimes suspending one’s license isn’t actually practical — they may need to drive to get work and support their family or to stay in school.
 Luckily, there’s another solution that many states are now implementing: interlock devices.
 One can see their benefits in the numbers — decreased repeat offenders even after the interlock device is removed.

 What is an Interlock Device?